 - Shriram City Union Finance merge with IDFC Bank

-In this merger, Shriram holding company and its subsidiaries were going to be absorbed in IDFC.
+In this merger, Shriram holding company and its subsidiaries would be absorbed in IDFC.

-For IDFC who had legacy burden creating a drag on the financial statements, the return on asset(ROA) and Return on Equity (RoE) was affected also the pre-tax profit it looks forward to cutting the journey of coming out of legacy through inorganic growth and looked forward to diversification.
+IDFC had a legacy burden, creating a drag on the financial statements, the Return on Asset (RoA), Return on Equity (RoE) and the Pre-Tax Profit.
+It was determined to cut the journey of coming out of legacy through inorganic growth and looked forward to diversification.

 Swap Ratio Value destruction